SAMMiCA/ChangeSim/data.md

 ### Depth image

-The depth maps are stored as 640x480 16-bit numpy array in NPY format.
-In the Unreal Engine, the environment usually has a sky sphere at a large distance.
-So the infinite distant object such as the sky has a large depth value (e.g. 10000) instead of an infinite number.
+The color images are stored as 640x480 8-bit RGB images in PNG format.

 The unit of the depth value is meter.
-The baseline between the left and right cameras is 0.25m.

 * Load the depth image:
 ```